Inspire kids to learn about the past with these great history movies that are perfect to us in the classroom or at home!

 These are a few of our favorite history films!
 In the first movie, Night at the Museum, we are introduced to Theodore Roosevelt, Sir Lancelot, Attila the Hun, Sacagawea and many other figures from history.

-ACTIVITY: There are so many famous people introduced during these films that a great hands-on activity is to have the kids create a timeline, listing each of the movie characters at their appropriate point in time!
+Hands-On History ACTIVITY: There are SO many famous people introduced during these films that a great hands-on activity is to have the kids create a timeline, listing each of the movie characters at their appropriate point in time!

 Leave it to Charlie Brown and Snoopy to make history entertaining!